Kanishk-Chaudhary/Portfolio-Website/README.md

 Copyright (c) 2024 Kanishk Chaudhary

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files the website, to deal in the website without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the website, and to permit persons to whom the website is
+Permission is hereby granted, free of charge, to any person obtaining a copy of this website and associated documentation files the website, to deal in the website without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the website, and to permit persons to whom the website is